2013 Buick Regal Performance

 Acceleration and Power

-While most reviewers prefer the additional performance that the Regal GS offers, they note that the Regal eAssist’s great fuel economy may be worth sacrificing some power.
+While most reviewers prefer the additional performance that the Regal GS offers, they note that it may be worth sacrificing some power for the Regal eAssist’s great fuel economy.
 They also write that the eAssist powertrain has a refined feel, and that its fuel-saving start/stop system operates quite smoothly.
 Many reviewers speak highly of the Regal’s available transmissions, though one critic says that the automatic is a better choice, noting that the manual’s shift throws could be shorter and quicker.

 - "The 2.4-liter engine with battery assist is very refined, if not especially fast.
 The transitions when the gas engine shuts off at stops and automatically restarts when the brake pedal is released are exceptionally smooth." -- Consumer Guide